-Note: If you changed the LAN settings and the login page does not appear after a few minutes, try entering in your browser the correct IP address for the port or Wi-Fi that you are using to connect.
+Note: If you changed the LAN settings or port configuration and the login page does not appear after a few minutes, try entering in your browser the correct IP address for the port or Wi-Fi that you are using to connect.
 You can also try renewing the DHCP lease on your device.